-- 5.1.1 Posting Notices.
+5.1.1 Posting Notices.
 The Association shall have the privilege of posting notices of its activities and matters of official concern to the Association (but excluding any matter of a partisan political nature or which involves in any way campaigning for, soliciting funds for, or taking positions on candidates, ballot issues, or questions in local, state, or national elections) on a bulletin board located in the faculty lounge at each building, as well as other locations that may be approved by the building principal.
 At least one (1) copy of any item to be posted on the bulletin board shall be provided to the building principal prior to posting.
-It is the intent of the parties to comply with the Colorado Fair Campaign Practices Act. - 5.1.2 Association Leave.
-The Association may be granted up to fifty (50) days of released time per fiscal year (non-accumulative) to be used by Association representatives, as approved by the Assistant Superintendent of Human Resources.
+It is the intent of the parties to comply with the Colorado Fair Campaign Practices Act.

+5.1.2 Association Leave.
+The Association may be granted up to fifty (50) days of released time per fiscal year (non-accumulative) to be used by Association representatives, which may include time released for transition work by the incoming Association's President-elect, as approved by the Assistant Superintendent of Human Resources and the Association's President.
+Additional days may be granted upon the request of the Association and at the sole discretion of the Assistant Superintendent of Human Resources.
 The Association will reimburse the District for the cost of substitutes for such released time, except that the Association shall not be required to reimburse the District if the released time was for Association representatives to attend negotiations with the District pursuant to Article Seven of this Agreement or for other mutually scheduled meetings with the District.
 The District shall provide the Association with a statement of the non-accumulative released time and dollar amount to be reimbursed by June 15th each year.
-The Association shall reimburse the District within thirty (30) days following the statement from the District. - 5.1.3 District Information.
+The Association shall reimburse the District within thirty (30) days following the statement from the District.

+5.1.3 District Information.
 The Board's polices are recognized as being of vital concern to employees affected by them.
-Consequently, for actions concerning policies not covered in this Agreement which affect employees covered by this Agreement, the District's Administration shall inform the Association at a reasonable time prior to the initiation of such change, in order to provide time for the Association to consult with its members. - 5.1.4 Use of District Facilities.
-The Association and its representatives may use school buildings for general Association meetings and functions as an organization exempt from use fees as set forth in Board Policy KG-R. Association committees may use building rooms upon approval by the building principal. - 5.1.5 Printing of Agreement.
+Consequently, for actions concerning policies not covered in this Agreement which affect employees covered by this Agreement, the District's Administration shall inform the Association at a reasonable time prior to the initiation of such change, in order to provide time for the Association to consult with its members.

+5.1.4 Use of District Facilities.
+The Association and its representatives may use school buildings for general Association meetings and functions as an organization exempt from use fees as set forth in Board Policy KG-R. Association committees may use building rooms upon approval by the building principal.

+5.1.5 Printing of Agreement.
 The Board and the Association will mutually agree upon an acceptable format for the Collective Bargaining Agreement.
 The Board will produce sufficient copies for distribution on an as-needed basis.
+Additionally, the

-Additionally, the Association will reimburse the Board one-half (1/2) of the cost of printing.
+Association will reimburse the Board one-half (1/2) of the cost of printing.
 The cost of printing shall be defined as the cost of materials, plus ten percent (10%).